 Surprisingly, area rugs are out too.
 Everyone has seen their favorite area rug bunch up and slide around because someone stepped on it the wrong way.
 That creates a massive tripping hazard.
 While a cushioned mat can reduce that risk, you’re still better off with wall-to-wall carpeting instead of a rug.

 Still not sure what floors are ideal for your retirement?
-Reach out to Carpet Mart, INC in Louisville, and talk to our experts about the ideal flooring for seniors.
+Reach out to Carpet Mart in Louisville, and talk to our experts about the ideal flooring for seniors.